-If the compressor has the facility for test run on Nitrogen or Nitrogen is used for the purge gas then an asphyxiation hazard can exist.
-The barrier should be designed with at least two outward opening exit doors at each level and sufficient walkways to allow quick exit.
+If the compressor has the facility for test run on inert gas (e.g. nitrogen) or inert gas is being used for the purge gas then an asphyxiation hazard can exist.
+The barrier should be designed with at least two outward openings in case of labyrinth entrance design, at each level and sufficient walkways to allow quick exit.